 💡 Pro Tip: A semi-open kitchen with a frameless glass partition is increasingly popular in high-end mountain homes.
 It delivers the acoustic separation of a closed kitchen with the sightlines of an open concept layout.

-For family-friendly kitchen design, open concept layouts hold a clear functional advantage.
-The ability to monitor children in the living area while cooking, without walls blocking sightlines, is consistently cited by estate clients as a primary driver of the open concept decision.
+For family-friendly kitchen design, open concept layouts hold a clear advantage.
+Being able to watch kids in the living area while cooking, with no walls blocking the view, is one of the top reasons estate clients choose an open layout.

 Open Concept Kitchen — Strengths: